nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Endpoint
       In the context of a :ref:`Matter <ug_matter>` or :ref:`Zigbee <ug_zigbee>` network, an addressable container that contains *clusters* appropriate for a single device type such as a sensor or a light bulb.

+   Ephemeris data
+      In the :term:`Global Navigation Satellite System (GNSS)`, the data providing information about the orbit of the satellite transmitting it.
+      This data is valid for four hours and becomes inaccurate after that.

    Evaluation Kit (EK)
       A platform used to evaluate different development platforms.